liferay/liferay-docs/develop/tutorials/articles/03-developing-liferay-applications/03-creating-liferay-components.markdown

 follows this practice, most modularized Liferay applications consist of at least two or three modules.
 E.g., the Liferay Polls application consists of the `polls-api`, `polls-service`, and `polls-web` modules.
 (There's also a `polls-test` module.)

 In this tutorial, you'll learn how to create an API module, an implementation module (a.k.a. service module), and a client module.
-The client takes the form of a command that is invoked from Liferay's Felix Gogo shell.
-You can find the code referenced by this tutorial in complete projects on Github here: []().
+The client takes the form of a command that can be invoked from Liferay's Felix Gogo shell.
+You can find the code referenced by this tutorial in complete projects on Github here: [https://github.com/liferay/liferay-docs/tree/master/develop/tutorials/code/osgi/modules](https://github.com/liferay/liferay-docs/tree/master/develop/tutorials/code/osgi/modules).
 The specific projects referenced by this tutorial are `com.liferay.docs.greetingapi`, `com.liferay.docs.greetingimpl`, and `com.liferay.docs.greetingimpl`.